adrienpacifico/EZpandas/README.md

 ### EZHarversine
 Provide two set of columns for latitude and longitude, and output the distance (in km or in miles).

+### Put numpy in pandas

+`pd.np`, provide a king warning telling that it might be a bad practice.

 #### Other related project: